ptahproject/ptah/docs/install.rst

 test coverage.
 There is alot of construction.
 If you want to help - you are more than welcome.
 Please do us the following favors:

-  * Please do not name a package with the top level ptah_ or memphis_ namespace.
+  * Please do not name a package with the top level ptah_ namespace.
 We would like to formally bless any software with these prefixes in a package name.